 Tips for Planting the Rose of Sharon in your Garden

 A must to remember with the Hibiscus Syriacus is its late awakening from hibernation.
-While it blossoms later than others, its leaves also aren't produced until slightly later.
+While it blossoms later than others, its leaves aren't produced until slightly later.
 Many gardeners have given this plant up for the dead when it is only beginning the awakening process from winter slumber.
 Once the leaves do arrive, they are small and light green.

 The Rose of Sharon achieves a height generally in the 8-10 foot range and spreads out 4-6 feet.
 This shrub lends itself to many different shapes.
 While it naturally grows multi-stemmed, pruning (done within the first two years) can train the Rose into a single trunk shrub.
 This versatility in shape makes it an ideal choice for hedges, though it does not afford much privacy with its deciduous nature except in summer.

 Althea loves to be in full sun and well-drained soil.
-More old plants are susceptible to fungal damage if they are situated in the partial sun rather than complete.
+More old plants are susceptible to fungal damage if situated in partial sun rather than complete.
 Being relatively tolerant to drought and with its immense love of sun and heat, the Rose of Sharon is particularly prized in the southern USA for its ability to thrive and provide color in a challenging climate.

 When shopping with us for the Rose of Sharon and your other landscaping needs, rest in confidence in your order's safety.
 We never dig your plants up until they are ready to be shipped.
-We only source out our shipping to transportation companies who provide a low-cost combined with the experience needed to maintain the security of your trees, shrubs, or bushes during their time in transit.
+We only source our shipping to transportation companies who provide a low cost combined with the experience needed to maintain the security of your trees, shrubs, or bushes during their time in transit.